 With the relevant attributes found it was then possible to find association rules within the data, which could then be tested to see how accurate they where.
 As you can see from the rules outlined in the results section there are vehicles which can be assumed to be safer than others.
 In particular Ford and Vauxhall who both have high numbers of crashes recorded, yet have good records for injury severity.
-To test this, the following test data will be used:
+To test this, the test data shown in Figure 4 will be used: